cwarden45/DTC_Scripts/README.md

 ### For Research Purposes Only! ###

+These are some scripts that I used to analyze my Veritas WGS (Whole Genome Sequencing) Data.

 **Step #1**) Download .bam.tgz and .vcf.gz files

 1a) Extract the per-chromosome .bam files (the [ID].bam.tgz file) into a folder called "chr_bam".
 On Windows, you can do this using [7zip](http://www.7-zip.org/).